RyanKung/snaprag/README.md

 GRANT ALL PRIVILEGES ON DATABASE snaprag TO snaprag;
 \q

-# 3. Connect to database and enable pgvector extension
+# 3. Connect to database and enable required extensions
 psql -U snaprag -d snaprag -h localhost
 CREATE EXTENSION IF NOT EXISTS vector;
+CREATE EXTENSION IF NOT EXISTS pg_trgm;
 \q

 # 4. Create and configure config.toml